reducejs/reduce-js/README.md

 Return a transform:
 * input: [`vinyl-fs#src`]
 * output: actually no data flows out.
-  The `pipe` method is overwritten to accept stream constructors rather than instances, which are used to construct the downstream pipeline for `b.bundle()`.
-  (`pipe` is an alias for `lazypipe`, you could use the latter instead)

 `b` and `opts` are the same with `reduce.bundle(b, opts)`